twitchax/blog/source/_posts/Add-DocumentDB-to-your-Web-App.md

 # Build

+> NOTE: all command statements with multiple lines ignore the need for a newline escape.

 ## Create a DocumentDB with Azure CLI

 DocumentDB is one of the cutting edge features available in the Azure CLI, so we need to use a nightly ([it's on the way](https://github.com/Azure/azure-cli/pull/1815)).
 I am going to use [Docker](https://www.docker.com/) to keep the latest version of Azure CLI separate from my system configuration.
+However, if you prever to use the latest build on your machine without Docker, you can [install the nightly](https://github.com/Azure/azure-cli#nightly-builds).

 ```bash
 docker run -it azuresdk/azure-cli-python:latest